ThiagoAugustoSM/100-days-of-code/log.md

 **Today's Progress**: I continued trying to build my personal website.

 **Thoughts:** I decide to stop using Pug and building templates with Express.js for now, i will prefer to do it in plain html to get confidence about what i'm building.

+### Day 6: January 7, 2018

+**Today's Progress**: I continued trying to build my personal website.

+**Thoughts:** I almost didn't do the challenge today.
+I let it went to the last minutes of the day, i have to be more careful now.
+I had some problems choosing the color theme to my website and changing the css of it.